zinzin186/Parchment/README.md

 ![](https://s3-us-west-1.amazonaws.com/parchment-swift/parchment-calendar.gif "Calendar Example")
 ![](https://s3-us-west-1.amazonaws.com/parchment-swift/parchment-delegate.gif "Cities Example")

+## Features

-Parchment allows you to page between view controllers while showing menu items that scrolls along with the content.
-It’s build to be very customizable, it’s well-tested and written fully in Swift.
+Parchment is a very flexible paging view controller.
+It let’s you page between view controllers while showing any type of generic indicator that scrolls along with the content.
+Some benefits of using Parchment:

-* **Memory-efficient**: Parchment only allocates view controllers when they’re needed, meaning you don’t have to initialize all your view controllers up-front.
+* **Memory-efficient**: <br/> Parchment only allocates view controllers when they’re needed, meaning if you have a lot of view <br/> controllers you don’t have to initialize them all up-front.

-* **Infinite scrolling**: Because view controllers are only allocated as you are scrolling, you can create data sources that are infinitely large.
+* **Infinite scrolling**: <br /> Because view controllers are only allocated as you are scrolling, you can create data sources that are <br/> infinitely large.
 This is perfect for things like [calendars](#calendar-example).

-* **Customizable**: The menu items are built using `UICollectionView`, which means you create custom cells that display pretty much anything you want.
+* **Highly customizable** <br/> The menu items are built using `UICollectionView`, which means you can display pretty much whatever you want.
 Check out the [`PagingOptions`]() protocol on how to customize the layout.

-## Getting Started
+## Usage

 The easiest way to use Parchment is using the `FixedPagingViewController`.
 Just pass in an array of view controllers and it will set up everything for you.